sanchobuendia/Docker_Flask_Streamlit/README.md

 This repositorie has the as main goal to be a litle bit more than a "Hello World" in streamlit describing in detail steps such as: create python venv, basic dschboard, running localy, running in docker and implamentation in Google APP Engine.

+The dashboard template has a left three with all parameters configuration and on the right it is possible to choose one of the three possible pages: analytics, rules and patients.

 Initially, to run the Streamlit localy is more interesting to create a python venv and to install all packages that your application needs inside the venv.
 The purpose of this is to avoid conflicts with packages already installed on the machine.

 ## On MacOS